Alfred University: Campus

 Alfred University was once associated with the Seventh Day Baptist Church, until 1945 all presidents were admitted from among the seventh day Baptists, and had a school of theology.
 Formerly the campus chapel, Alumni Hall is now used primarily to house the Admissions and Financial Aid Departments, and has a place on the National Register of Historic Places.
 In the mid-1980s, Alumni Hall was preserved through a restoration effort.

-Alfred's Davis Memorial Carillon, erected in 1937 as a tribute to longtime president Boothe C. Davis, can occasionally be heard while on campus.
+AU's Davis Memorial Carillon, erected in 1937 as a tribute to longtime president Boothe C. Davis, can occasionally be heard while on campus.
 The bells of the carillon, purchased from Antwerp, were thought to be the oldest bells in the western hemisphere.
-Research later (2004) showed that the bells were of a more recent vintage, and that Alfred had been the victim of a fraud.
+Later research (2004) showed that the bells were of a more recent vintage and that Alfred had been the victim of a fraud.
 On the brighter side, the non-historic nature of the bells allows the university to replace those that have poor tonal quality.
 Besides the resident carillonneur, guest carillonneurs have in the past visited and played during the summer.